ti-oluwa/pysche/README.md

 ### Schedules [pysche.schedules]

 Schedules help us define how and when tasks should run.
 They are two main categories of schedules and by convention schedules start with the 'run_*' prefix e.g, 'run_at'.
-List below are the two main categories available.
+Listed below are the two main categories available.

 - Basic schedules
 - Time period based schedules